-- Committee on Foreign Affairs (AFET): it holds regular exchanges with EEAS and EC officials with foreign policy responsibilities, prepares resolutions on foreign policy issues, and monitors EU foreign policy (e.g., CFSP, CSDP and EU relations with third countries and international bodies). - Committee on Security and Defence (SEDE), previously Sub-Committee on Security and Defence: it focuses mostly on military and defence issues, including military CSDP, with a strong focus on hard security aspects. - Sub-committee on Human Rights (DROI) (AFET sub-committee): oversees the respect for human rights in the EU's external policies and actions, ensuring that e.g. refugee protection, migration and trade remain aligned with the EU's human rights obligations and international human rights law. - Committee on Development (DEVE): it monitors the implementation of EU development policy, Sustainable Development Goals (SDGs) and relations between the Organisation of African, Caribbean and Pacific States (OACPS) and the EU. - Committee on Women's Rights and Gender Equality (FEMM): it is responsible for promoting and monitoring women's rights and gender equality both inside and outside the EU. - Committee on International Trade (INTA): it follows the EU's common commercial policy, including financial, economic and trade relations with third countries and regional organisations, and prepares the EP's position on consenting trade agreements.
+- Committee on Foreign Affairs (AFET): it holds regular exchanges with EEAS and EC officials with foreign policy responsibilities, prepares resolutions on foreign policy issues, and monitors EU foreign policy (e.g., CFSP, CSDP and EU relations with third countries and international bodies). - Sub-committee on Security and Defence (SEDE) (AFET sub-committee): it focuses mostly on military and defence issues, including military CSDP, with a strong focus on hard security aspects. - Sub-committee on Human Rights (DROI) (AFET sub-committee): it focuses mostly on the protection of minorities and the promotion of democratic values in third countries. - Committee on Development (DEVE): it monitors the implementation of EU development policy, relations between the Organisation of African, Caribbean and Pacific States (OACPS) and the EU, and election observation missions (EOMs). - Committee on Women's Rights and Gender Equality (FEMM): it is responsible for promoting and monitoring women's rights and gender equality both inside and outside the EU. - Committee on International Trade (INTA): it follows the EU's common commercial policy, including financial, economic and trade relations with third countries and regional organisations, and prepares the EP's position on consenting trade agreements.

-- Committee on Budgets (BUDG): it is responsible for overseeing and negotiating the EU's multiannual financial framework (MFF) and annual budget, and monitors its implementation, including the NDICI-GE, the EU's main financial instrument for supporting external policies. - The work of the EP secretariat's Directorate for Democracy Support is also relevant to peace and security issues.
-It is composed of the Election Observation and Follow-up Unit, the Parliamentary Support and Capacity Building Unit, the Human Rights Action Unit, and the EP Mediation and Dialogue Support Unit.
-It has responsibilities in planning EU EOMs, as well as parliamentary mediation and dialogue activities, which can support efforts to prevent electoral violence and support peace processes in third countries (mostly neighbourhood).29
+The work of the EP secretariat's Directorate for Democracy Support is also relevant to peace and security issues.
+It is composed of the Democracy and Elections Actions Unit, the Pre-Accession Actions Unit, the Human Rights Action Unit, and the EP Mediation Support Unit.
+It has responsibilities in planning EU EOMs, as well as parliamentary mediation and dialogue activities, which can support efforts to prevent electoral violence and support peace processes in third countries (mostly neighbourhood).